-In 2009 - 2011, this estimate for the whole year is based upon number of slaughtered flocks in the period May - October.
+In 2009 - 2012, this estimate for the whole year is based upon number of slaughtered flocks in the period May - October.

-This is the estimated maximum number of flocks positive for Campylobacter spp. which had the possibility to go out on the market without previous freezing or heat treatment.
+The estimated maximum number of flocks positive for Campylobacter spp. which had the possibility to go out on the market without previous freezing or heat treatment.

-Regarding the flock prevalence, one can conclude that after some years with a positive development (2002 - 2005), the situation again got worse (2006-2008) and has varied around 4-5% positive since then.
+Regarding the flock prevalence, one can conclude that after some years with a positive development (2002 - 2005), the situation again got worse (2006-2008) and has varied between 3.7% and 5.1% since then.
+The estimated flock prevalence in 2012 is the lowest since 2005.

-For the number of flocks positive for Campylobacter spp. reaching the market without freezing or heat treatment, improvement was seen 2002 - 2005, but thereafter there has been a negative trend.
-This is partly due to the fact that no flocks has been sampled during the six "winter months" in 2009-2011, and positive flocks in that period therefore had no possibility of being detected and could as a consequence not be scheduled for heat treatment or freezing.
+For the number of flocks positive for Campylobacter spp. reaching the market without freezing or heat treatment, improvement was seen 2002 - 2005, but thereafter there has been a negative trend, but 2012 was better than 2009-2011.

+In 2009-2012, no flocks have been sampled during the six "winter months".
+Positive flocks in that period therefore had no possibility of being detected and could as a consequence not be scheduled for heat treatment or freezing.